hangoutsbot/hangoutsbot/INSTALL.md

 # Initial Configuration

+DO NOT EDIT the `config.json` supplied with the bot.
+It is the reference file used to generate the actual config file, which is located elsewhere.
+Please see the next section on **Additional Configuration** to get the location of the actual configuration file if you need to edit it manually.

 You will need to add your actual Hangouts user as a bot administrator.

 This will be accomplished using the supplied **starter** plugin with